eye-division/jennyblyth/_gallery/josephine-trotter.md

   50 New paintings of British Landscape, Interiors & Still Life

-  &nbsp;

-  Ann Dumas, curator at The Royal Academy, London 2016 :
+  *Ann Dumas, curator at The Royal Academy, London writes*:

   "Josephine Trotter lives at one with the landscape that surrounds her in the